Guide / Disneyland Resort

 Complete Guide to Oogie Boogie Bash 2026 at Disney California Adventure

 Oogie Boogie Bash returns Aug.
 18 through Oct.
-31 with 33 party nights, after-hours Halloween access, Treat Trails, Villains Grove, Frightfully Fun Parade, event PhotoPass downloads, costume rules, and ticket details still worth watching.
+31 with 33 party nights, $139-$199 tickets, a new villain teaser, Treat Trails, Villains Grove, Madame Leota's Swinging Wake, and event PhotoPass downloads.

 Oogie Boogie Bash artwork at Disney California Adventure